apiflask/apiflask/docs/usage.md

 @app.post('/pets')
-@input(PetInSchema)
+@app.input(PetInSchema)
 def create_pet(data):
     print(data)
     return {'message': 'created'}, 201
 ```

-You just need to pass the schema class to the `@input` decorator.
+You just need to pass the schema class to the `@app.input` decorator.
 When a request
 was received, APIFlask will validate the request body against the schema.

 If the validation passed, the data will inject into the view function as